lablup/backend.ai-storage-proxy/README.md

 * Local device mounted under `/vfroot`
 * Native support for XFS filesystem
   - Mounting XFS volume with an option `-o pquota` to enable project quota
+  - To turn on quotas on the root filesystem, the quota mount flags must be set with the `rootflags=` boot parameter.
+Usually, this is not recommended.
 * Access to root shell
   - `root` or no password sudo user to execute `xfs_quota` command